 A second option is to use a paint sealant product.
 This is applied in a similar fashion as car wax and polish but will last up to six months in most cases.

-If you intend on keeping your vehicle for more than two years and would like to apply a single product that can last for this time, consider a DIY nano-ceramic coating like Armor Shield IX.
+If you intend on keeping your vehicle for more than two years and would like to apply a single product that can last for this time, consider a DIY nano-ceramic coating like Armor Shield IX (read our Ultimate guide to ceramic coating for cars).
 If you’re going to apply a ceramic coating like Armor Shield IX, it’s best to do so on the entire car – not just a small section.

 Why a Ceramic Coating is the Best Paint Protection Option for Faded Paint